PANTOPRAZOLE+DOMPERIDONE

-Domperidone works by increasing the movement of food through the stomach and the digestive tract more quickly and in this way reduces the feeling of bloating, or fullness and indigestion.
-On the other hand, it effectively blocks the action of a vomiting centre (chemoreceptor trigger zone - CTZ) located in your brain, that is responsible for inducing the feeling of nausea and vomiting.
+Domperidone works by increasing the movement of food through the stomach and the digestive tract more quickly and, in this way, reduces the feeling of bloating, fullness and indigestion.
+On the other hand, it effectively blocks the action of a vomiting centre (chemoreceptor trigger zone - CTZ) located in your brain, which is responsible for inducing the feeling of nausea and vomiting.
 Pantoprazole helps in reducing the stomach acid by blocking the actions of an enzyme (H+/K+ ATPase or gastric proton pump).
-This proton pump lies in the cells of the stomach wall responsible for the release of gastric acid secretion damaging tissues in the food pipe, stomach, and duodenum.
+This proton pump lies in the cells of the stomach wall and is responsible for the release of gastric acid secretion, damaging tissues in the food pipe, stomach, and duodenum.

 It should be taken as prescribed by the doctor.
 Like all medicines, PANTOPRAZOLE+DOMPERIDONE may cause side effects, although not everybody gets them.
 The most common side effects of PANTOPRAZOLE+DOMPERIDONE are diarrhoea, stomach pain, flatulence (gas), dryness in the mouth, dizziness, and headache.
 Everyone doesn't need to experience the above side effects.
 In case of any discomfort, speak with your doctor.

-It is recommended not to use if you are allergic to any ingredinets present in it.
+It is recommended not to use it if you are allergic to any of its ingredients.
 Prolonged intake of Pantoprazole is associated with a low level of Vitamin B12 and low magnesium.
-Hence yearly test of Vitamin B12 and magnesium is required if you are taking PANTOPRAZOLE+DOMPERIDONE for the long term.
+Hence, a yearly test of Vitamin B12 and magnesium is required if you are taking PANTOPRAZOLE+DOMPERIDONE for the long term.
 Use of PANTOPRAZOLE+DOMPERIDONE is contraindicated in people with lupus (autoimmune inflammatory disease).
-Try to avoid caffeine-containing beverages (coffee, tea), spicy/deep fried/processed foods, carbonated drinks, acidic foods like citrus fruits/vegetables (tomatoes).
+Try to avoid caffeine-containing beverages (coffee, tea), spicy/deep-fried/processed foods, carbonated drinks, and acidic foods like citrus fruits/vegetables (tomatoes).

 Uses of PANTOPRAZOLE+DOMPERIDONE